duckyondiscord/desktop-visualizer/README.md

 # Installation

 Build the project, then run `./install.sh` in the project root.
 After that, you can execute it using the desktop icon named "Desktop Visualizer" it just created.

+# Configuration

+Configuring the program is really easy, just edit `~/.config/deskvis.ini` after you've installed the program using `install.sh`.

 # TODO